 Sand Media Filters

 Sand Media Filters provide high quality filtration (200Mesh) and operate at relatively low pressures (25 PSI).
 The sand media filter comes with its own controller that will backwash itself as it is needed.
 It is very reliable and virtually trouble free.

 Eco-Drip Irrigation uses a seamed dripline, which comes in diameters of 5/8”, 7/8”, or 1".
 The size and slope of your field will determine the size to be used.
 The emitters are molded into a seamless wall of tubing for added strength, durability and long-term performance.
-The emitters have an increased flow path velocity that helps prevent plugging by moving contaminants through the emitter.
+The emitters have a turbulent flow path which increases velocity to help prevent plugging by moving contaminants through the emitter.

-Netafim’s DripNet PC was the industry's first pressure compensating dripline.
-DripNet PC operates at very high uniformity in undulating terrain.
-The DripNet PC emitter is also injection molded and has the same turbulent flow path as the typhoon emitter.
+Pressure compensating dripline operates at very high uniformity in undulating terrain.
+The pressure compensating emitter is also injection molded with the same turbulent flow path as the regular dripline emitter.

 With our broad stock of inventory, Eco-Drip Irrigation will be able to take care of the fittings you may require.